foundriesio/docs/source/tutorials/compose-app/compose-app-checking-app-state.rst

         Unhealthy Apps:	one-shot-failing,app-06,app-05,app-04,app-03

-Inspect the reported states by running the ``fioctl devices apps-states <device name>`` command.
+Inspect the reported states by running ``fioctl devices apps-states <device name>``.
-The command prints the last reported state of the Apps by default.
+The command prints the last reported state by default.
 To output more states, use the ``-n/--limit`` flag.

 The output uses the following template: